Mimi Leder: Early life

-Leder was born in New York City in 1952, the daughter of Etyl, a classical pianist, and Paul Leder, a director, producer, actor, writer, and editor of such films as My Friends Need Killing, Attack of the Giant Horny Gorilla, and Dismember Mama.
-Leder was raised in Los Angeles in a Jewish household.
-Her mother is a Holocaust survivor from Brussels, Belgium, who was interned at Auschwitz.
+Miriam Leder was born in New York City in 1952, the daughter of Etyl, a classical pianist, and Paul Leder, a director, producer, actor, writer, and editor of films including My Friends Need Killing, A*P*E, and I Dismember Mama.
+Leder grew up in Los Angeles in a Jewish household.
+Her mother is a Holocaust survivor (Auschwitz concentration camp) from Brussels, Belgium.
 During childhood, her father, a low-budget independent filmmaker, introduced Mimi and her siblings to film production.
 Her father often dropped her off at the cinema to watch the latest films.
-Leder states that one of the early films that had an impact on her was Federico Fellini's 8½.
+Leder said that one of the early films which had an impact on her was Federico Fellini's 8½.
 She was the first woman accepted into the AFI Conservatory, where she studied cinematography.